Back on Track Indiana

-OPEN: Restaurants and bars that serve food may be open at full capacity.
-Bar section customers must be seated, whether at a table or counter.
+OPEN: Restaurants may be open at 50% indoor capacity in Lake County and full capacity in surrounding counties.
+All patrons must be seated, whether at a table or counter.
 Social distancing required as a seating consideration.
 Individuals, households or parties must be spaced six feet apart from another individual, household or party.

-Bars and nightclubs may open at full capacity adhering to the same seating requirements as restaurants.
+Bars and nightclubs may open at 25% capacity in Lake County and full capacity in surrounding counties, adhering to the same seating requirements as restaurants.

 Visit our restaurants page to see who is offering dine-in service, outdoor seating and carryout.